 Workshop 1 was a joint IEA/AIR workshop on ‘Comparative and International Education Research Made Easy Using Free Online Data Platforms and Tools’ on Sunday 25 April 2021 from 07:00 pm - 10:00 pm (CEST).

 Several data platforms and tools are free and publicly available on the web for supporting comparative and international education research.
 However, they vary partly considerably in terms of content, functionality, data visualization capabilities, and availability of country data.
 Sometimes it may get confusing what data platforms are in place and which ones to use to answer specific research questions.
-At this workshop, IEA and AIR presenters aim to teach participants and provide hands-on examples how and in which context to use these data platforms and tools effectively.
-The session will focus on three of them, namely the ILSA Gateway, the International Data Explorer (IDE), and the Country Profiles and Comparisons database.
+At this workshop, IEA and AIR presenters aimed to teach participants and provide hands-on examples how and in which context to use these data platforms and tools effectively.
+The session was focused on three of them, namely the ILSA Gateway, the International Data Explorer (IDE), and the Country Profiles and Comparisons database.
 All three platforms have been developed with funding support from the National Center for Education Statistics (NCES), U.S. Department of Education.

-Workshop requirements: no prior knowledge about lreg-scale internation studies is required.
-Basic knowledge about statistical analysis is not required but is an advantage.
+Workshop requirements: no prior knowledge about large-scale international studies is required.
+Basic knowledge about statistical analysis was not required but is an advantage.
 For content - related questions contact firstname.lastname@example.org

 On Thursday 29 April from 5:00 - 6:30 pm, CEST, Falk Brese and Nadine Twele (former IEA colleague) presented a paper on 'Teaching and learning during the “new normal” in education.
 Baseline indicators for remote learning from TIMSS 2019'.